agreatopportunity/BSV_Q_Vault/README.md

 ## 📜 License

-MIT License — Free to use, modify, and distribute.
+MIT License, Free to use, modify, and distribute.

 ---

 ## ⚠️ Disclaimer

 This software is provided "as is" without warranty of any kind.
-While the cryptographic primitives (SHA-256, WOTS) are well-established, this is experimental software.
+While the cryptographic primitives (SHA-256, WOTS) are well established, this is experimental software.
 Always:

 - Test with small amounts first
 - Keep secure backups of your Master Secret